• Home

 Fortunately, I’ve spent the last 15 or so years doing extensive online plant shopping research all for the purposes of writing this post.
 Someone has to do this hard work, you know.

 The first time I ordered plants through the mail there was a catalog order form involved, so that gives you an idea of when that was.
-What showed up was the puniest, most pathetic little things I’d ever seen and they stood no chance of surviving, which they didn’t.
+What showed up were the puniest, most pathetic little plants I’d ever seen and they stood no chance of surviving, which they didn’t.
 It was many more years before I dared try again.

 A lot of things have changed in remote plant shopping since then.
 When’s the last time you saw an order form stapled into a catalog?
 The plants are bigger, the shipping is quicker, the packing is better and the selection of plants you can find is absolutely outstanding.

 And that’s why I buy plants online.
 The things I’m buying usually can’t be found near me.
-Often I shop at specialty nurseries whose owners are an absolute wealth of knowledge and if you call in the off-season they’ll be happy to give you share that knowledge with you (don’t expect this level of attention if you call in March through May when they are probably working 14 hour days shipping and caring for plants).
+Often I shop at specialty nurseries whose owners are an absolute wealth of knowledge and if you call in the off-season they’ll be happy to share that knowledge with you (don’t expect this level of attention if you call in March through May when they are probably working 14-hour days shipping and caring for plants).

 I’m going to share my mail order experiences with you in a bit, but first, a word about what you should expect from mail order plants.